CLI Reference

 Created wave.yaml

-Created .wave/personas/navigator.md
+Created .agents/personas/navigator.md

-Created .wave/personas/craftsman.md
+Created .agents/personas/craftsman.md

-Created .wave/personas/summarizer.md
+Created .agents/personas/summarizer.md

-Created .wave/pipelines/default.yaml
+Created .agents/pipelines/default.yaml

 Project initialized.
 Run 'wave validate' to check configuration.Options